Altarmir/Train_VCS/README.md

 Create readme for app
-Thank you for creatimng this
+Thank you for creating this